newrelic/terraform-provider-newrelic/website/docs/r/alert_condition.html.markdown

 page_title: "New Relic: newrelic_alert_condition"
 sidebar_current: "docs-newrelic-resource-alert-condition"
 description: |-
-  Create and manage an alert condition for a policy in New Relic.
+  Create and manage alert conditions for APM, Browser, and Mobile in New Relic.
 ---

 # newrelic\_alert\_condition

+Use this resource to create and manage alert conditions for APM, Browser, and Mobile in New Relic.

 ## Example Usage